rpavilanis/shipping-service/README.md

 - 95% test coverage for all API Controller actions, Model validations, and Model methods

 ### Added Fun!
-- Do some refactoring of the bEtsy project you're working on
 - Allow merchants to view the total shipping costs for all of their products in a particular order
-- Find the seam in bEtsy app between the shopping and payment processing, and build a payment processing service
+- Find the seam in Petsy between the shopping and payment processing, and build a payment processing service